William Fargo: Early life

-His grandfather, William Beebe Fargo (1757–1801), served with distinction in the American Revolutionary War, the son of William Fargo (1726–1813).
-His great-grandfather was the son of Moses Fargo (1691–1798) and the grandson of Moses Fargo (1648–1742), who was born in Lyon, France.
-His father Jacent "Jason" Fargeau, had emigrated with his wife and children to Wales, from where Moses and his elder brother Aaron went to Norfolk, Connecticut, in 1670.

 Career

 At the age of 13, Fargo left school and started carrying mail for his native village of Pompey, New York.
-In the winter of 1838, Fargo started working with Hough & Gilchrist, grocers, from Syracuse.
+In the winter of 1838, Fargo started working with the grocery company Hough & Gilchrist, from Syracuse.
 He remained there for a year until he went to work with the grocers Roswell and Willett Hinman.
 After three years, Fargo obtained a clerkship in the forwarding house of Dunford & Co., Syracuse.
 In 1841, he became a freight agent, an express messenger between Albany and Buffalo, for the Auburn and Syracuse Railroad in Auburn.
 A year later in 1843, Fargo was a Resident Agent in Buffalo, New York.
 He left the Auburn and Syracuse Railroad and joined Livingston, Wells & Co., as messenger.